Artist Elina Pasok explains why we should feel optimistic about the future of ai

 Sep 03, 2024

-Artist Elina Pasok explains why we should feel optimistic about the future of AI
+Artist Elina Pasok explains why we should feel optimistic about the future of ai

 Originally from Estonia, Elina Pasok is a mixed-media artist now based in London.
 Primarily a painter, she shares her work under the banner ‘Optimist Collective’, which functions as a channel and online shop for her work – while also defining her hopeful approach to art and the world.
 Here she tells us about her creative journey, and why exactly.ai gives her reasons to be cheerful about the future of AI.